-- Procedures and formalities are among the main barriers that are hampering the development of Motorways of the Sea: - several border points must be crossed, mostly in ports but also on land routes f.i. along the central land corridors: minimum 2 points in a single / one sea service, up to 5 points in inter-seas services linking western Black Sea Countries and Eastern Caspian Sea Countries, and possibly more in the case of longer multicountry transit and transshipments trades; - several physical mode transfers, handling movements and intermediate storage are taking place along the sea based transport chains: commonly 3 transfers and minimum 6 handling plus 2 storage in the case of a single sea leg, and several more handling operations in the inter-seas services - previous and ongoing experiences of Motorways of the Sea in other regions as well as the global worldwide transport system of containers have demonstrated that the resolution of difficulties in this field is an essential success factor. - The procedural process in ports and at other border crossing point are dominantly related to Trade Laws and Regulations, but actors of the transport and transit chain are responsible for their fulfillment.
-A significant part of their activities is to deal with these complex issues and they are drawing the corresponding revenues out of their capacities. - Relationships between institutions on one side, Customs first, but also other Ministries and inspection bodies operators and users on the other side, are affected by these functions which are mixing with the physical transit and transport operations. - The impacts of administrative and regulatory barriers are generally more important when there is a sea leg since: - maritime transport and port transits require more formalities than land transport modes, including specific exchange of information, paper documentation etc. which are rightly perceived as a factor of complexity - this adds to the weakness of intermodal sea based transport, particularly when compared to the most simple unimodal road transport - transit times are increased if and when formalities and operations are mismatching, f.i. when the transport means of one mode is not coordinated with those of the next mode, which is a frequent situation between the maritime and railways legs in the TRACECA Region - costs are not only direct but also indirect, and not only formal but also informal, and unofficial transit levies and other transaction costs are adding to the sum of official tariffs, taxes and dues.

-- Common Weaknesses / barriers have been identified in all LOGMOS project Countries to various extents and at different degrees.
+- Procedures and formalities are among the main barriers that hamper the development of Motorways of the Sea: - Several border points must be crossed, mostly at ports but also on land routes e.g. along the central land corridors: there is a minimum of 2 points in a single/one sea service, up to 5 points in inter-seas services linking western Black Sea Countries and Eastern Caspian Sea Countries, and possibly more in the case of longer multicountry transit and transshipments trades. - Several physical mode transfers, handling movements and intermediate storage operations are taking place along the sea-based transport chains: commonly 3 transfers and a minimum 6 handling plus 2 storages in the case of a single sea leg, and several more handling operations in the inter-seas services

+- Previous and ongoing experiences of Motorways of the Sea in other regions as well as the global worldwide transport system of containers have demonstrated that the resolution of difficulties in this field is an essential factor for success. - The procedural process in ports and at other border crossing point are dominantly related to Trade Laws and Regulations, but actors of the transport and transit chain are responsible for their fulfillment.
+A significant part of their activities is to deal with these complex issues and draw the corresponding revenues out of their capacities.
+Relationships between institutions on one side, Customs first, but also other Ministries and inspection bodies, and operators and users on the other side, are affected by these functions that mix with the physical transit and transport operations. - The impacts of administrative and regulatory barriers are generally more important when there is a sea leg since: - maritime transport and port transits require more formalities than land transport modes, including specific exchange of information, paper documentation etc., which are rightly perceived as a factor of complexity; - this adds to the weakness of intermodal sea based transport, particularly when compared to the most simple unimodal road transport; - transit times are increased if and when formalities and operations are mismatching, e.g. when the transport means of one mode is not coordinated with those of the next mode, which is a frequent situation between the maritime and railways legs in the TRACECA Region; - costs are not only direct but also indirect, not only formal but also informal, and unofficial transit levies and other transaction costs add to the sum of official tariffs, taxes and dues. - Common Weaknesses/barriers have been identified in all LOGMOS project Countries to various extents and at different degrees.
 This diagnosis has been shared under the key word "Facilitation" by Country stakeholders and at bilateral and regional levels.
-Barriers in this field are referred to in the "W" (Weaknesses) list of the various SWOT analyses summarized in the following project documents: - Country profiles, as synthesized hereafter - Presentations for workshops and meetings - Among the solutions discussed in the diagnosis phase, the following is a series of common recommendations and targets that are partly implemented, planned, or contemplated for the future LOGMOS projects and more generally for the development of intermodal transport including port / border crossing points: - I.T. systems and solutions electronic solutions / EDI for: - information (for users and operators) - declarations - pre-alert (for Customs and other) - duties, taxes and fees - One stop stop scheme and extension to Single Window System (SWS) - Risk management system and methods - IT interchange solutions between MoS port / communities - Tracking and Tracing (in coordination with operators) - Upgrading / redesigning border points layouts - Training (management, IT organization...)
+Barriers in this field are referred to in the "W" (Weaknesses) list of the various SWOT analyses summarised in the following project documents: - Country profiles, as synthesised hereafter - Presentations for workshops and meetings - Among the solutions discussed in the diagnosis phase, the following is a series of common recommendations and targets that are partly implemented, planned, or contemplated for future LOGMOS projects and, more generally, for the development of intermodal transport including port/border crossing points: - I.T. systems and solutions electronic solutions/EDI for: - information (for users and operators) - declarations - pre-alert (for Customs and other) - duties, taxes and fees - One stop shop scheme and extension to Single Window System (SWS) - Risk management system and methods - IT interchange solutions between MoS port/communities - Tracking and Tracing (in coordination with operators) - Upgrading/Redesigning border point layouts

+- Training (management, IT organisation...)